-Whether you've got liquidity mining tokens, staking rewards or taken out a crypto loan...
-HMRC want to know about it.
+Whether you've got liquidity mining tokens, staking rewards or you're using DeFi lending platforms...
+HMRC wants to know about it.
 But navigating HMRC DeFi guidance isn't always easy.
-That's why we've put together our DeFi tax guide, covering everything you need to know about how HMRC views DeFi transactions including crypto loans tax, DeFi staking tax, liquidity mining tax, crypto CFDs tax and more in our Ultimate UK DeFi Tax Guide.
+That's why we've put together our UK DeFi tax guide, covering everything you need to know about how HMRC views DeFi transactions including crypto loans tax, DeFi staking tax, liquidity mining tax, crypto CFDs tax, and more in our Ultimate UK DeFi Tax Guide.

 We're only covering DeFi taxes in the UK in this guide, if you want to learn more about crypto tax in the UK generally, check out our Ultimate UK Crypto Tax Guide.

 In brief, DeFi is an umbrella term for a variety of financial applications and services built using blockchain technology.

 DeFi platforms have attracted more than $90 billion in collateral since the term was coined in 2018.

 DeFi hopes to eventually provide all of the services that centralised financial institutions do, but without any of the limitations created by borders, regulations, and policies.
 Instead, DeFi hopes to empower investors through borderless, decentralized, and transparent financial services.

 Most DeFi applications currently are built on the Ethereum blockchain.
 This is due to Ethereum's smart contract capabilities.

 What is a smart contract?